jthies/dcse-summerschool/src/README.md

 + Each exercise comes with one or two parameter list files for specifying the settings of the iterative solver and the preconditioner.

-+ With the option `write`, each MPI rank will write one file with its part of the solution.
++ With the option `--write`, each MPI rank will write one file with its part of the solution.
 These files can be opened and visualized using [Paraview](https://www.paraview.org).
    **Note:** *A good way of visualizing the global solution is by loading all the files at once and using the filter `Group Datasets`*.